hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_zone.html.markdown

 * `max_number_of_virtual_network_links` - Maximum number of Virtual Networks that can be linked to this Private Zone.
 * `max_number_of_virtual_network_links_with_registration` - Maximum number of Virtual Networks that can be linked to this Private Zone with registration enabled.
 * `number_of_record_sets` - The number of recordsets currently in the zone.
-* `name_servers` - A list of values that make up the NS record for the zone.
 * `tags` - A mapping of tags for the zone.

 ## Timeouts